top of page

 You cannot expect to understand the OT narrative without also possessing an insight on ancient Egyptian history, anymore than you can presume to attend a collegiate-level seminar without first achieving proficiency in a prerequisite intermediary curriculum.
 For those presently aspiring to attain this mandatory level of scholarship, the immediate content may prove to be unintelligible to you.
 Therefore, this particular article is more intended for the so-called Accredited & Reputable Bible Scholar.
 Let me, then, proceed by establishing a mutually agreed upon premise from which to build the substance of this presentation.

-1. When the Pyramid Texts were inscribed, containing the spells that guaranteed eternal life, immortality of the soul was the exclusive privilege of Pharaoh only.
+1. When the Pyramid Texts were inscribed, containing the spells that were hoped would guarantee eternal life, immortality of the soul was the exclusive privilege of Pharaoh only.

-3. When Pharaoh was alive in this world, though, he was identified as the god Horus.
+3. But when Pharaoh was alive in this world, he was identified as the god Horus.

 4. Therefore, an Osiris is actually a dead Horus whose been resurrected.

 5. The god Horus was originally a lunar deity.
-We know this not only because there is textual evidence supporting this claim, but also because the wadjet --- the symbolic eye to which he was associated --- was also used to denote a sum of fractions which, logically, reflected various phases of the moon.
-Therefore...
+We know this not only because of the textual evidence supporting this claim, but also because the Uadjet --- the symbolic eye to which he was associated --- was also used to denote a sum of fractions which, logically, reflect various phases of the moon.
+Therefore ...

-6. Osiris is, likewise, originally a lunar deity.
+6. Osiris was, likewise, originally a lunar deity.

-7. After the death of Pharaoh-Horus, the heir to the throne, the new incumbent Horus, was obligated to institute a cult for his dead father, thereby assuring a continued communication between himself, along with other immediate family members, and the deceased father.
-In other words, the new Horus & his immediate family are in the unique position of communicating with none other than God himself.
+7. After the death of the old Pharaoh-Horus, the new Horus was obligated to institute a cult for his dead predecessor, thereby assuring a continued communication between himself --- along with immediate family and closest associates --- and the deceased father.
+In other words, the incumbent Horus & the above mentioned parties were in the unique position of direct communication with none other than God himself.
 Do you agree?

 When the first group of Hebrew captives arrive in Egypt, the cults of at least 2 Moseses are already flourishing.
 For those captives who became exposed to them, it marked a complete segment of that historical experience, in comparison to the fragmented perspectives relayed in the disjointed Biblical Narrative.
 By conventional dating, they will have arrived in Egypt between c.
 1427 and 1401, during the reign of Amenhotep II.
 But it will be years later --- perhaps centuries --- when it will be written that 70 of them, during a time of severe famine, and at the behest of a close relative, sought refuge in Egypt.
 And it will be no less than 90% fiction.
 For during that period when 70 foreigners were actually recorded as having been taken to the stronghold of Amen, the Biblical Joseph didn't exist.
 Nor did these Hebrews have to wait for the Biblical Moses to hear of The Being, for the god was already popular.
-These Hebrews will build On --- the southern one --- the one better known as Thebes.
-That particular episode will be conflated with the building of Pi-Ramese some 150 later!
-What can explain the unrelenting longevity of a story which, by this time, has evolved into an incredible fusion of myth, romance, and historical fiction?
-It's the cult of Ahmose I, of course, whose devoted followers are still being recorded in the days of Ramses The Great (M10)!
+In a variant of his birthname, this living Horus, responsible for their captivity, calls himself 'God And Ruler Of On'!
+These Hebrews will build On, perhaps both Northern and South --- the one better known as Thebes.

 TO BE CONTINUED ....